DevNullProd/flexrp/README.md

 If operation in *online* mode (default), the transaction will automatically submitted and confirmation presented.

 You are now done!
-You will receive Flare Spark tokens on the date of the airdrop!
+You will receive Flare Spark tokens on the date of the distribution!

 ## Settings